szaumoor/ZSTweaks/README.md

 **Component 1600:** Make CHARNAME's Tankard heal as much as a Potion of Extra Healing (Neera's quest)

 This makes this item significantly more valuable.
+3x potions of that sort per day.

-**Component 1601:** Make potions universally incapable of stacking with themselves
+**Component 1601:** Make potions and food universally incapable of stacking with themselves

-This prevents cheeesy stacking of things like Fire Resistance, Saving Throws (Potion of Invulnerability), etc.
+This prevents cheeesy stacking of things like Fire Resistance, Saving Throws (Potion of Invulnerability), etc. Applies to food items such as apples from Lunia, and goodberries.

 </details>